renpy/renpy/sphinx/source/style.rst

     Specifies the number of pixels the second and later lines in a paragraph are indented by.

+.. style-property:: ruby_style style or None

+    If not None, this should be a style object.
+The style that's used for ruby text.

 .. style-property:: slow_cps int or True